yimuchen/UserUtils/MathUtils/doc/StatUtils.md

 The precision used for the class construction represents the number of digits to display for behind the decimal point for the central value.
 The precision used for generating the strings representing the uncertainties would be of equal value.
-For more details, see the implemented classes usr::fmt::decimal and usr::fmt::scientific
+For more details, see the implemented classes `usr::fmt::decimal` and `usr::fmt::scientific`

 @class usr::fmt::decimal
 @details

-decimal representation of a measurement with uncertainties.
+Decimal representation of a measurement with uncertainties.
 If the precision is set to negative, the precision is automatically [determined](@ref usr::fmt::decimal::SetPrecision())